Azure/portaldocs/portal-sdk/generated/top-design-responsive.md

 <a name="responsive-design-with-ibiza-sdk-annotate-content-as-responsive"></a>
 ## Annotate content as responsive

+>__Note:__: The annotation is deprecated and everything is marked as reflowReady as of October 2022.

 Once the content is deemed ready, the content owner has to signal to the framework that it should be rendered in a responsive container.
 This can be done in one of two ways.

 >__Note:__ The annotation works post SDK 1153.